julio-salas03/FE-Engage-Team-Builder/README.md

 - UI for character, class, weapons and emblems selection
 - Resource calculator (e.g. SP and bond fragments)
-- Exportable CSV data to preserve your teams
+- Ability to save your teams via URL or exportable CSV
 - Damage calculator